wakaflocka17/DLA_DEEPFAKEDETECTION/documentation/FINE_TUNING.md

 ---

 ## 6. Evaluation Results

+The fine-tuning of **Xception**, with our HyperParameters and a M4 Pro Macbook, took 5 hours and 30 minutes.
+Instead the fine-tuning of **MobileNet-v2**, with the same enviroment, took 1 hour and 40 minutes in total.

 ### Results on Test-Dev

 | Model          | Accuracy | Precision | Recall | F1-Score |